wgseligman/GramsSim/util/README.md

     std::string GetOptionSource( size_t i ) const;
 ```

+### Using `Options` as metadata

+The `Options` class offers several methods for saving, restoring, and tracking the values of options in your analysis.

+It's common for set of programs to be organized as a "chain": You run program A, whose output is the input to program B, whose output in turn is used by program C, and so on.
+The following methods allow you to keep internal track of the options used for programs A, B, C, etc.; that is, to record the metadata associated with your analysis chain.

+Later, you can easily re-run each individual program with the same options, overriding selected options when you need to.

 #### Saving options to a ROOT file

-The utility method `WriteOptions` can be used to write the option to an ntuple in an output file in [ROOT](https://root.cern.ch/) format.
+The utility method `WriteOptions` can be used to write the options to an ntuple in an output file in [ROOT](https://root.cern.ch/) format.
 This lets you record the values used to run the program that generated that particular file.

 ```C++
 #include "Options.h" // in util/